asofio/minimal-api-aks-poc/README.md

 ## Getting Started

-Clone this repository and open the cloned folder in VSCode.
+Clone this repository and open the cloned folder in VS Code.
 Upon opening the project, go ahead and restore any dependencies as VS Code prompts you to do so.
 Before diving in too deep, lets take a tour of the project structure:

 ![Source Files](/assets/project-organization.png)